 Polls or poll predictor are not helpful for earning points, but you can kill a minute or two if you’re burned out from taking surveys.

-Overall, there isn’t a whole lot of variety when earning points on Ipsos i-Say as it relies solely on surveys.
+Overall, there isn’t a whole lot of variety when earning points on Ipsos i-Say as it relies solely on surveys and answering questions.

 Types of Rewards & How to Redeem

 On Ipsos i-Say, $1 is equivalent to 100 points.
 Ipsos i-Say offers different types of rewards, all based on the number of points you can redeem.
 Here are some examples:

 - $5 Starbucks Card (500 points, instant delivery)

 - $5 Facebook Game eCard (500 points, instant delivery)